NREL/OCHRE/docs/source/ModelingApproach.rst

 --------

 Solar photovoltaics (PV) is modeled using PySAM, a python wrapper for the System Advisory Model (SAM), using the PVWatts module.
-Standard values are used for the PV model, although the user must select the PV system capacity and can specify the tilt angle, azimuth, and inverter properties.
+SAM default values are used for the PV model, although the user must select the PV system capacity and can specify the tilt angle, azimuth, and inverter properties.